JuliaSmoothOptimizers/PartitionedStructures.jl/README.md

-# PartitionnedStructure.jl
+# PartitionnedStructures.jl
-Definition of partionned structure and their operations
+Definition of partionned structures and their operations